 Switching noise (caused by CMOS output data transitions) can couple into the analog inputs during the instant of sampling and degrade the SNR.
 The coupling and SNR degradation increases as the output buffer drive is made stronger.
-To minimize this, the ADS614X CMOS output buffers are designed with a controlled drive strength for the best SNR.
-The default drive strength also ensures a wide data stable window for load capacitances up to 5 pF and a DRVDD supply voltage $\geq 2.2 \text{ V}$.
+To minimize this, the ADS612X CMOS output buffers are designed with controlled drive strength to get best SNR.
+The default drive strength also ensures wide data stable window for load capacitances upto 5 pF and DRVDD supply voltage \geq 2.2 V.

-To ensure a wide data stable window for load capacitances > 5 pF, there is an option to increase the drive strength using the serial interface (<DRIVE STRENGTH>, see Table 12).
-Note that for a DRVDD supply voltage < 2.2 V, it is recommended to use the maximum drive strength (for any value of load capacitance).
+To ensure wide data stable window for load capacitance > 5 pF, there is an option to increase the drive strength using the serial interface (<DRIVE STRENGTH>, see Table 12).
+Note that for DRVDD supply voltage < 2.2 V, it is recommended to use maximum drive strength (for any value of load capacitance).